zeroxff/executor/README.md

 executor
 ========

-Java helper libreray to safely execute an external process
+Java helper library to safely execute an external process